mindsandco/swiss-army-knife/README.md

 ## Documentation
 We automatically build the documentation based on some written docs and the source code.
-You can find the main page of the generated documentation [here](https://scadaminds.github.io/swiss-army-knife/index.html)
+You can find the main page of the generated documentation [here.](https://scadaminds.github.io/swiss-army-knife/index.html) It is automatically published from the `main` branch, so it might be slightly ahead of the current Nuget release.

 # Contributing